What happens when you watch a scary movie?

 It’s nearly Halloween.
 Haunted houses, scary movies and creepy costumes are everywhere.
 The nights are growing longer and shadows creep and haunt us.
-We’re afraid -- but also we enjoy it.
+We’re afraid — but we also enjoy it.

 Well, some of us enjoy it.
 But some of us you can’t drag into a scary movie or a haunted house.
 Why is that?